 Pepco normally reviews and approves applications within 30 days as well.

 Once all permits have been pulled, and Pepco has given the green light to proceed with the install, the scheduling of the installation date will take place.
 Most residential projects can be completed in one to three days, however larger commercial projects can take several weeks to complete.

 Once the system is installed and inspected, the inspection report is submitted to Pepco and DCRA, and Pepco will alert their technicians to come and either swap or reprogram your meter to be capable of rolling backwards to provide you with credit with exported power, hence a net-meter.

 Once the net meter has been swapped, Pepco will send an email to provide Final Approval to Operate, which means the system can be turned on.
-Your solar company will turn your system on, setup the online monitoring, and provide you with any final documentation of your system including a final invoice.
+Your solar company will turn your system on and provide you with any final documentation of your system including a final invoice.
 You will then see the savings begin!